Certificates and Diplomas

 1.1 Who is eCampus NZ and what is their relationship with the Institute of Technology and Polytechnics (ITPs)?

-All eCampus NZ qualifications are delivered through the eCampus NZ portal and awarded by one of these eight ITPs.
-Learners also have access to the on-campus facilities and services of their enrolling ITP.
+Learners also have access to the on-campus facilities and services of their enrolling institute.

 1.2 What documentation do I need to provide when I enrol?